Let’s talk about that holy grail of beauty: amazingly clear skin.

 To lock in the moisture, apply a face moisturizer after taking off the towel for great skin and a natural glow.

-18. Physical exercise can give you a healthy glow and clear skin.
+18. Physical exercise can give you a healthy glow and clear skin on your face.

 According to a study at McMaster University, exercise can not only slow down your aging process, but you can even reverse it slightly.